jlu5/SupyPlugins/README.md

 Any specific plugin dependencies *should* also be listed.

-##### Hostmasks *(deprecated)*
-- Hostmasks plugin, allows one to fetch appropriate banmasks for users.
-Now deprecated due to a silly design flaw that made the plugin less efficient than it should've been.

 ##### Isup
 - Provides a simple command to check whether a website is up or down (using [isup.me](http://isup.me)).

-##### LinkRelay
-- Mod of the [LinkRelay](https://github.com/ProgVal/Supybot-plugins/tree/master/LinkRelay) plugin.
-Originally designed for use with [OVERdrive-IRC](http://overdrive.pw/), with a few extra features such as a configurable list of nicks for the relayer to ignore. ~~No longer in active development~~.
-Development has shifted mostly to the RelayLink plugin in this repository; new users please use that instead!

 ##### NoTrigger
 - Anti-abuse script; modifies outFilter to prevent triggering other bots.